featurist/pogoscript/guide.md

 # Blocks

-*Blocks* are new functions that are passed as arguments to other functions.
+Blocks are new functions that are passed as arguments to other functions.
 After all, functions do have all the fun.
 As weird as it sounds, this technique is frequently used in practice.
+We often use blocks to mark some code to run later, or several times over, or within a context of some sort.

+Lets say we have a function called `after seconds` which takes a number of seconds to wait, and a function to call when it's stopped waiting:

+	after 5 seconds
+		print 'hi'

+When we called that, we'd see `hi` after 5 seconds.
+The indented code (the `print 'hi'`) is the block, which is a newly defined function that is passed to `after seconds`.
+You can also write blocks between `@{` and `}`, so we could write this instead:

+	after 5 seconds @{ print 'hi' }

+Which is the same thing.

+Even though the `after seconds` function takes a block, the block argument is no different to other arguments, so we can define it like this using JavaScript's `setTimeout` function. `setTimeout` takes the function to call as the first argument, and the delay in milliseconds as the second argument.

+	after (n) seconds (do it) = set timeout (do it, n * 1000)

+Sometimes blocks can be called with arguments themselves.
+Lets imagine we're writing a very simple email client.
+Emails can come in at any moment and we want to print the subject of the email as soon as it comes in.
+We'll want the email itself to be passed to our block so we can print its subject.

+	when email @(email) arrives
+		print (email: subject)

+`@(email)` defines a parameter for our block, called `email`.
+When the block is called, `email` will refer to the email that just arrived, and we can print the subject.
+Notice the expression `email: subject`, that means we're accessing the `subject` field of the `email` object.
+We'll cover objects very shortly.

+Like arguments, block parameters can be placed anywhere in the call, the only requirement is that they're placed *before* the block, and of course like arguments, the order is significant.